-Two things to look for here is the tensile strength of the collar material itself and the buckle strength.
+Two things to look for here is the tensile strength of the collar material itself and the buckling strength.

 The specs for the webbing will often read such as 1.75″ nylon webbing with 5,000lb tensile strength.
 Some won’t give the actual tensile strength but you can estimate by the width (1.75 inch vs 1.50in or 1.25in).
 Note that these collars typically range from 2 inches wide at the largest to 1 inch or perhaps 1.25 inches.

 The specs for the buckle will be similar and often denote a “type” of the buckle (often COBRA) and also a tensile strength.
 2,500 lb tensile strength is a good rating for a collar buckle.
 COBRA buckles are the best around – they’re used by fighter pilots and astronauts.
 You can read more about COBRA buckles on the AustialPin website.